davins90/unsupervised_anomaly_detection/readme.md

 # 3) Modeling pipeline
 - **Data ingestion**: in the context of this project, this step consisted of creating the dataset after retrieving it from the source reported by Amazon Science.
 Once retrieved it was filtered by some fields to make it as generalist as possible to the case at hand.
 This is a dataset of structured data (both categorical and continuous) in which there is a label on the transaction, if it is or it isn't a fraud.
 - **EDA**: A distinction needs to be made for the exploration phase on the data:
-    - continuous data have a strong asymmetry, which will be appropriate to deal with later;
+    - continuous data have a strong asymmetry, which will be appropriate to deal with later with a log-transofrmation;
     - for categorical data on the other hand, which are the majority, through the factorial analysis offered by [MCA](https://en.wikipedia.org/wiki/Multiple_correspondence_analysis), it is possible to observe the relationships that exist between them and find out if already at this stage relationships and patterns emerge, useful for our purposes.
     - Wanting to extend the analysis not only to the individual subjects under examination (the fraudulent transactions), but to the relationships between them, it was thought to construct a [knowledge graph](https://en.wikipedia.org/wiki/Knowledge_graph) useful for highlighting patterns based on the specially created relationships between the identified nodes.
 - **Data preparation**: after obtaining the "fac-simile" dataset of an official dataset, the strong imbalance in the class being predicted became apparent.
 Three different datasets were generated before rebalancing: the one useful for training, validation phase and testing.
 To make sure that no distribution shift is present, the adversarial validation procedure was used to check the similarity between the two datasets.
 Having ascertained this step, undersampling of the majority class on the training set was performed to remedy the imbalance, a decision that in the trade-off between loss of information and addition of bias (with oversampling or artificial data) seemed best.